suffolklibraries/sljekyll/_events/lowestoft-2019-10-12-sld-author-marketplace.md

 breadcrumb: y
 ---

-Local author marketplace, book sale and a literary trail.
+Help us celebrate and raise funds for [Suffolk Libraries Day](/suffolk-libraries-day/) with our local author marketplace, book sale and a literary trail.